-6. Click OK button to exit.
-We can see peak indices are added to source graph, click on any symbol and drag it up to reposition it properly.
+- Click OK button to exit.
+We can see peak indices are added to source graph, single click twice on any label will select that label only.
+Drag to reposition it properly.

 Note: If you drag it beyound the layer frame.
 Labels may be clipped.
 Go to Plot Details dialog again.
 Select Layer1 on the left and go to Display tab.
 Uncheck Clip Data to Frame checkbox.
 The label beyond the layer frame will show.